Hnn3y/NEW_PROJECTS-REPO/031_rgac/README.md

 5. Missing contact logging

-If a customer has no email and no phone, log them into a separate column in the reminder anad master sheet (It should be called "Manual Contact")
+If a customer has no email and no phone, log them into a separate column in the reminder and master sheet (It should be called "Manual Contact")

 This helps staff reach them manually.